-Headaches are one of the most common health challenges.
+February Headaches are one of the most common health challenges.
 At one time or another, most people suffer from headaches.
-When suffering from a headache, most people reach for Asprin, Tylenol or Ibuprofen.
-While pain killers offer temporary relief, they do not address the cause and often headaches return.
-Ayurveda, the traditional medicine from India, is a holistic, natural approach to health and well being.
-Ayurveda, utilizes herbs to offer natural relief while striving to correct internal imbalances.
+When suffering from a headache, most people reach for Aspirin, Tylenol or Ibuprofen.
+While pain killers offer temporary relief, they do not address the cause, and often the headaches return.
+Ayurveda, the traditional medicine from India, is a holistic, natural approach to health and well-being.
+Ayurveda utilizes herbs to offer natural relief while striving to correct internal imbalances.
 More importantly, Ayurveda looks toward a person’s lifestyle as the primary cause of headaches.

 Headaches fall into three major categories: Migraine headaches, cluster headaches and tension headaches.
 Migraine headaches, known for causing great distress, are throbbing headaches accompanied by sensitivity to lights, sounds, and smells.
 They often occur along with nausea or vomiting.
 These severe headaches can last a few hours to a few days and affect more than 20 million Americans.
 Cluster headaches can also be quite severe.
 They last only a few minutes to a few hours, but reoccur throughout the day.
 These pulsating headaches are often accompanied by tearing or redness of the eye, sweating, or the constriction of one pupil.
 Tension headaches are the most common headaches.
 These headaches last from 30 minutes to a week.
 They tend to be mild to moderate and are constant.
 They are not usually accompanied by any other symptoms.